Moz Local vs Yext

 What is Moz Local?

-Moz Local is a business listing management platform that distributes and synchronizes your company information across 50+ major data networks, including Google Business Profile, Apple Maps, Yelp, and Facebook.
+Moz Local is a business listing management platform that distributes and synchronizes your company information across 90+ directories and data networks, including Google Business Profile, Apple Maps, Yelp, and Facebook.
 It’s designed to simplify local SEO for small and mid-sized businesses by centralizing location data updates.

 The platform excels at preventing duplicate listings, correcting inaccurate information, and ensuring consistent NAP (Name, Address, Phone) data across the web.
-Moz Local integrates with other Moz tools like Moz Pro, giving users a unified SEO platform.
+Beyond listings, Moz Local includes review monitoring and AI-powered responses, social media posting across Google, Facebook, Instagram, LinkedIn, and TikTok, GeoRank heatmaps for local map pack tracking, competitor analysis, and Listings AI for profile optimization.
+It integrates with other Moz tools like Moz Pro, giving users a unified SEO platform.

 For detailed insights, see our full Moz Local review on Tekpon and our comprehensive Moz Local pricing guide.